mekaufman/managed-solutions/view-your-reports.md

 {:download: .download}
 {:external: target= .external}

-# Add comments to a service support ticket
+# View your reports
-{: #add-comments-to-a-service-support-ticket }
+{: #view-your-reports }

-Learn how to add comments to a service support ticket.
+Learn how to view reports for your services.
 {: shortdesc}

-You can add comments to a service support ticket.
-The team assigned the ticket reviews and responds to comments.
-All comments are shown on the Communication Log tab of the ticket.

-To add a comment to a service support ticket:
+You can view all the reports that are available for your services.

 1. Open IBM Cloud Console.